uuidjs/randomUUID/README.md

 require('randomuuid')
 ```

-it will automatically detect and apply the polyfill functions in place, both in
-Node.js and browser code.

 TODO: generate ESM version, so it can be directly importable by browsers, or
 better than that, confirm it's possible to write the polyfill directly on it.